ginstrom/galaxy-conquest-game/docs/project_structure.md

 ## Module Relationships

-- The main game loop in `galaxy_conquest.py` initializes and manages the different views.
+- The main script `galaxy_conquest.py` initializes the Game class from `game.py`.
+- The Game class manages the different views and game state.
 - Views use components from the game module for functionality.
 - The `infopanel.py` module provides context-specific information panels for each view.
 - The `persistence.py` module interacts with the file system to save and load game state.